peritus/hashedassets/src/hashedassets/errors.rst

   -o, --map-only        Don't move files, only generate a map -s, --strip-extensions
-                        Strip the file extensions from the hashed files
+                        Strip the file extensions from the hashed files --refdir=REFDIR       Paths in map will be relative to this directory

 Generating maps with unguessable and unspecified types throw errors: